Grigory Potemkin: Diplomat

 Potemkin's first task during this period was foreign policy.
-An anglophile, he helped negotiate with the English ambassador, Sir James Harris, during Catherine's initiative of Armed Neutrality, though the south remained his passion.
+An Anglophile, he helped negotiate with the English ambassador, Sir James Harris, during Catherine's initiative of Armed Neutrality, though the south remained his passion.
 His plan, known as the Greek Project, aspired to build a new Byzantine Empire around the Turkish capital in Constantinople.
 Dismembering the Ottoman Empire would require détente with Austria (technically still the Habsburg monarchy), and its ruler Joseph II.
 They met in May 1780 in the Russian town of Mogilev.
 The ensuing alliance represented the triumph of Potemkin's approach over courtiers such as Catherine's son Paul, who favored alliance with Prussia.
 The May 1781 defensive treaty remained secret for almost two years; the Ottomans were said to still have been unaware of it even when they declared war on Russia in 1787.

 Elsewhere, Potemkin's scheme to develop a Russian presence in the rapidly disintegrating state of Persia failed.
 Plans for a full-scale invasion had previously been cut back and a small unit sent to establish a trading post there was quickly turned away.
 Potemkin focused instead on Russia's southern provinces, where he was busy founding cities (including Sevastopol) and creating his own personal kingdom, including his brand new Black Sea Fleet.
 That kingdom was about to expand: under the Treaty of Kuçuk Kainarji, which had ended the previous Russo-Turkish war, the Crimean Khanate had become independent, though effectively under Russian control.
 In June 1782 it was descending again into anarchy.

-By July 1783, Potemkin had engineered the peaceful annexation of the Crimea and Kuban, capitalizing on the fact that Britain and France were fighting elsewhere.
-The Kingdom of Georgia accepted Russian protection a few days later with the Treaty of Georgievsk searching for protection against Persia's aim to reestablish its suzerainty over Georgia; the Karabakh Khanate of Persia initially looked as though it might also, but eventually declined Russian help.
+By July 1783, Potemkin had engineered the peaceful annexation of Crimea and Kuban, capitalizing on the fact that Britain and France were fighting elsewhere.
+The Kingdom of Kartli-Kakheti accepted Russian protection a few days later with the Treaty of Georgievsk searching for protection against Persia's aim to reestablish its suzerainty over Georgia; the Karabakh Khanate of Persia initially looked as though it might also, but eventually declined Russian help.
 Exhausted, Potemkin collapsed into a fever he barely survived.
 Catherine rewarded him with one hundred thousand roubles, which he used to construct the Tauride Palace in St. Petersburg.